Wesley Viraliliu

 Wesley Viraliliu (born 16 January 1999) is a Vanuatuan cricketer.
 He played in the 2017 ICC World Cricket League Division Five tournament.

 In March 2018, he was named in Vanuatu's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
 In August 2018, he was named in Vanuatu's squad for Group A of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
 In March 2019, he was named in the Vanuatuan squad for the Regional Finals of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
-He made his Twenty20 International (T20I) debut for Vanuatu against Papua New Guinea on 24 March 2019.
+He made his Twenty20 International (T20I) debut against Papua New Guinea on 24 March 2019.

 In June 2019, he was selected to represent the Vanuatu cricket team in the men's tournament at the 2019 Pacific Games.
-In September 2019, he was named in Vanuatu's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.
+He was in Vanuatu's squad for the 2019 Malaysia Cricket World Cup Challenge League A tournament.